Great Teachers Start at PSU

 Students sitting around a table on rooftop on PSU's campus

-Completing a teacher preparation program in Portland ensures you'll learn from the best and land a job in the Portland metro as soon as you graduate.
-PSU has built an extensive network of partnerships with schools and school districts in the Portland metro area.
-As a result, our graduates find jobs within Portland Public Schools and other districts as soon as they graduate.
-PSU teacher candidates are sought after by principals both for student teaching field placements and for hiring.
+Completing a teacher preparation program in Portland ensures you’ll learn from the best and land a job as soon as you graduate.
+PSU has built an extensive network of partnerships with local schools and districts, so our graduates quickly find jobs within Portland Public Schools and other districts.

 A teacher and students engaging in a lesson